German ice hockey skates

 Fig.3: Hockey skates, c.
 1950

-At last the levers were banned and replaced by screws.
+At last levers were banned and replaced by screw spindles.
 Thus the clamping force could be increased but at a price: bringing too much pressure on the boot soles could ruin them.
-Also a special key was to be carried and should not be lost.
+Also a special key had to be carried and should not be lost.

 Manufacturer: Polar-Werke, Remscheid, Germany